Leon Clarke: Sheffield United

-On 27 July 2016, Clarke signed a 3-year deal with Sheffield United for an undisclosed fee.
+On 27 July 2016, Clarke signed a three-year deal with Sheffield United for an undisclosed fee.
 He scored his first goal for Sheffield United in a 2–1 EFL Cup loss against Crewe Alexandra on 9 August 2016.

 Clarke played against his former club Sheffield Wednesday on 24 September 2017 and scored two goals in a 4–2 win for Sheffield United.

 On 4 November 2017, Clarke scored all four goals in a 4–1 win over Hull City, becoming the first Sheffield United player to score four goals in one game since Keith Edwards in 1983.
-He followed this up with a hat-trick in a defeat against Fulham and a goal against Birmingham, rounding out the month of November having scored nine goals in four games.
+He followed this up with a hat-trick in a defeat against Fulham and a goal against Birmingham City, rounding out the month of November having scored nine goals in four games.
 He was named Player of the Month for November.

 In April, Clarke was named in the PFA Team of the Year, following a career high goalscoring season for Sheffield United.

 On 30 January 2019, Clarke was loaned to Wigan Athletic for the second time in his career, until the end of the season.

 He was transfer-listed by Sheffield United at the end of the 2018–19 season.

 Clarke made his first ever appearance in the Premier League on 28 September 2019, coming on as a substitute in a 1–0 loss against Liverpool, at the age of 34, and 16 years into his professional career.